TCEC Season 14: Game 63

-In a magnificent attacking game, Leela comfortably outplayed Stockfish while displaying advanced understanding of positional concepts: that Black's restricted king was a serious weakness, that Black's h8-rook was entombed, that material balance is unimportant in the position, and that the opposite-colored bishops would not save Black.
+In an attacking game, Leela outplayed Stockfish while displaying advanced understanding of positional concepts: that Black's restricted king was a serious weakness, that Black's h8-rook was entombed, that material balance is unimportant in the position, and that the opposite-colored bishops would not save Black.
 GM Sadler called this game the one most reminiscent of AlphaZero's wins against Stockfish.